 Of course, the use of vos is a particular and common Argentine way to address people which just makes this one so much more porteño!

 If you want to brush your Spanish off before heading in Buenos Aires, consider finding a native Argentine Spanish speaker on italki.com.
 Click below!

 #2 Qué sé yo

-In my classes at the university I hear it a lot when a student has tried to make a statement but aren’t sure they got it right, then they add a qué sé yo to sort of soften up their discourse.
-Equally some of the teachers use it to make an opening for more debate.
+In my classes at the university, I hear it a lot when a student has tried to make a statement but isn’t sure they got it right.
+Then they add a qué sé yo to sort of soften up their discourse.
+Equally, some of the teachers use it to make an opening for more debate.

 #3 Qué buena onda

-¿Viste? the guy in the bike shop says to me as he fixs my bike.
-Es facil (e.g. it is easy), he adds.
+¿Viste?, the guy in the bike shop says to me as he fixed my bike.
+Es fácil (e.g. it is easy), he added.

 #5 La puta que te parió